tbela99/template/README.md

 ## Filtering data

-You can alter data before there are applied to the template using filters. filters can be used with any predifined tag (or custom tags).
+You can alter data before there are applied to the template using filters. filters can be used with any predefined tag (or custom tags).
 You can apply multiple filters at once, they must be separated by one or more spaces. you can't supply parameters to filters.

 	var data = {list: [1, 2, 3, 4]},